CubeShifter/Duck/JOURNAL.md

 description: "A fidget toy that lets you press a keyboard switch and play a noise"
 created_at: "2026-05-3"
 ---
-# June 8th: Kinda figured out what parts I want.
+# Bit of May 5th and 6th: Kinda figured out what parts I want.

 I spent some time reasearching what parts I want, and made a few cart selections with what I want.
 I actually think I'm gonna make my own devboard so it's gonna be a bit harder but I got this.
 The sites i used were adafruit, digikey and aliexpress.
 <img width="426" height="720" alt="Screenshot 2026-05-06 at 7 05 44 PM" src="https://github.com/user-attachments/assets/ac8f4ca4-4ff3-4a7d-bb4f-ee89e50f6bb1" />